Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Severity:** Minor (UI Layout Discrepancy)

 ### 🐛 Bug #2: Catalog Search Query Parsing Failure (ID: T297)
 * **Description:** Typing specific search queries like 'API' into the course search bar does not dynamically update the catalog view grid.
-The 'API & DB Testing' course card remains hidden, completely blocking users from finding matching content.
+The `API & DB Testing` course card remains hidden, completely blocking users from finding matching content.
 * **Severity:** Critical (Core Functional Restriction in Content Discovery)

 ### 🐛 Bug #3: Hover State Overlay Bug on Team / Instructors Module (ID: T337)
 * **Description:** Hovering a cursor over a mentor profile card background photo does not render the darkened opacity overlay correctly.
-As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the social links.
+As a result, the social sharing sub-elements remain partially hidden and unclickable, preventing users from interacting with the social media links.
 * **Severity:** Major (UI/UX Functionality Bug)
 ## 5. Conclusion & Recommendations

 While the overall platform architecture shows robust structural stability, the Quality Gate status is currently ❌ REJECTED (Fixes Required) pending the resolution of the Critical search filtering restriction found in the Courses Catalog (ID: T297).

 * **Quality Gate Status:** ❌ **REJECTED** (Fixes Required)
 * **Next Steps:** A hotfix deployment is requested for the **Courses Catalog** module (T297) to restore search functionality prior to release.
-The UI styling and functionality regressions on the **Theory Website** module (T278) and **Team / Instructors** module (T337) must be moved to the active sprint backlog for immediate post-release or concurrent fixing, as T337 partially causes a slight delay in overlay rendering without breaking link integrity with social links.
+The UI styling and functionality regressions on the **Theory Website** module (T278) and **Team / Instructors** module (T337) must be moved to the active sprint backlog for immediate post-release or concurrent fixing, as T337 partially causes a slight delay in overlay rendering without breaking link integrity with social media links.